TalkingQuickly/talkingquickly.github.io/_travel/2015-europe-trip-plan.md

 The [Palace of Parliament](http://en.wikipedia.org/wiki/Palace_of_the_Parliament) is the largest government building in the world and the second largest building in the world after the Pentagon.
 As anyone who ever watched the masterpiece that was "big, bigger, biggest" knows, big stuff is cool.

-The [Romanian Atheneum](http://en.wikipedia.org/wiki/Romanian_Athenaeum) is a concert hall in the center of Bucharest, performances are on the 21st and 22nd, tickets are available [here](http://fge.org.ro/ro/component/jevents/day.listevents/2015/05/21/-.html)
+The [Romanian Atheneum](http://en.wikipedia.org/wiki/Romanian_Athenaeum) is a concert hall in the center of Bucharest, tickets are available [here](http://fge.org.ro/ro/component/jevents/day.listevents/2015/05/21/-.html)

 [The Village Museum](http://en.wikipedia.org/wiki/Dimitrie_Gusti_National_Village_Museum) is an open air museum containing several hundred wooden houses, windmills, churches and the like.
 Apparently many of the buildings are genuine and were taken to the museum in pieces and re-assembled.